Legal Precedents and Perturbations Shaping US Broadband Policy

 A crucial provision in the 1996 Telecom Act is Section 230, which grants immunity to Internet publishing platforms from liability for content posted by its users.
 This protection has allowed platforms like social media sites Facebook and X to flourish, but it has also raised debates over platform responsibility for harmful content.

-The Internet world was shocked in 2002 when the FCC under Michael Powell ruled cable modem service was an information service, and not a telecommunications service.
-Cable companies such as Comcast were became lightly regulated broadband providers and were exempted from the common-carrier regulation and network access requirements imposed on the ILECs.
+The Internet world was shocked in 2002 when the FCC under Chairman Michael Powell ruled cable modem service was an information service, and not a telecommunications service.
+Cable companies such as Comcast became lightly regulated broadband providers and were exempted from the common-carrier regulation and network access requirements imposed on the ILECs.

 Internet Policy and the Net Neutrality Debates